lblod/delta-producer-publication-graph-maintainer/README.md

 * `HEALING_JOB_OPERATION (required)`: URI of the job operation for healing operation to listen to.
 *  `REPORTING_FILES_GRAPH`: If a specific graph is needed for the reports (e.g. healing) add URI here.
 *  `QUEUE_POLL_INTERVAL`: the queue is polled every minute by default.
+*  `WAIT_FOR_INITIAL_SYNC`: wait for initial sync.
+Defaults to 'true', mainly meant to disable for debugging purposes

 ### API
 #### POST /delta